Geevarghese Philoxenos

-Geevarghese Mar Philoxenos aka Puthencavil Kochu Thirumeni (born K. T. Geevarghese) was an administrator, orator and an advocate of Orthodox and the Catholicate of the Malankara Orthodox Syrian Church of India.
+Geevarghese Mar Philoxenos Puthencavil Kochu Thirumeni (born K. T. Geevarghese) was an administrator, orator and an advocate of Orthodox and the Catholicate of the Malankara Orthodox Syrian Church of India.
 He served as Metropolitan of Thumpamon Diocese from 1930 to 1951.

 Birth

 Geevarghese Mar Philoxenos was born on 10 June 1897 at Puthencavu, a village on the banks of the River Pamba, as the second son of Thoma Kathanar of Kizhakethallekal family and Rachelamma of Chungathil family of Koipuram.

 Early life and education

 He was known as Geevarghese as a child and was the second of 4 brothers and 1 sister.
 He completed his primary education in Puthencavu, middle school education at Mavelikara and high school education at Chengannur.
 He obtained his Intermediate certificate from Calcutta, and went on to complete his BD at Serampore College, where he had traveled to, along with Fr P T Geevarghese (who later became Geevarghese Mar Ivanios).
 After completing his Bachelor of Divinity degree, he joined the MD Seminary School as a teacher in 1921.
 He then went on to complete his MA in English Literature from the Calcutta University in 1926.